go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 For further information please see [the official plugin development page](http://confluence.jetbrains.net/display/IDEADEV/PluginDevelopment).

-Also you can read some [tips and tricks](http://tomaszdziurko.pl/2011/09/developing-plugin-intellij-idea-some-tips-and-links/).
+Also, you can read some [tips and tricks](http://tomaszdziurko.pl/2011/09/developing-plugin-intellij-idea-some-tips-and-links/).

-For all development questions and proposals you can mail to our [Open API and Plugin Development forum](https://devnet.jetbrains.com/community/idea/open_api_and_plugin_development).
+For all development questions and proposals, you can mail to our [Open API and Plugin Development forum](https://devnet.jetbrains.com/community/idea/open_api_and_plugin_development).

 Happy hacking!